 The price of the ship, which is intended to be a small, speedy vessel for use in shallow waters close to shore, has doubled since 2005 to $440 million apiece.
 A decision to simultaneously build two versions will add to long-term operating costs.
 The Pentagon’s chief weapons tester has cited flaws with the ship’s guns and questioned whether the LCS could carry on its mission after being hit in combat.

 Among savings cited by the Pentagon was $1.7 billion from termination of an experimental satellite system to detect ballistic missiles made by Northrop Grumman Corp.
-(NOC), based in Falls Church, Virginia.
+(NOC:US), based in Falls Church, Virginia.

 An additional $700 million would be saved by reducing support costs for the F-35 and $700 million by purchasing fewer Standard-Missile-6 weapons made by Waltham, Massachusetts-based Raytheon Co.
-(RTN)
+(RTN:US)

 The Air Force canceled a supply-chain management program last year after spending $1 billion.
 Failure of the program managed by Computer Sciences Corp.
 (CSC:US), based in Falls Church, Virginia, is under review by the Senate Armed Services Committee.